kwonus/AVBible/Help/AV-Bible-S4T.md

   - this edition supports the @backup command (see Section 3.2)

-Data can be migrated from AV-Bible for Windows into the full-featured AV Bible installation. ***Do not remove*** your AV-Bible for Windows application, because removal of the Windows Store app simultaneously removes all application data (including history and macros).
+Data can be migrated from AV-Bible for Windows into the full-featured AV Bible installation. ***Do not remove*** your AV-Bible for Windows application, because removal of the Microsoft Store app simultaneously removes all application data (including history and macros).
 Instead, install the full-featured AV-Bible from GitHub, following these instructions:

-1. Launch the Windows Store App edition of AV-Bible.
+1. Launch the Microsoft Store App edition of AV-Bible.
 It will show "AV-Bible for Windows" in the title bar.
 Leave this app running.

 2. On the same computer with the existing Microsoft Store app, Install AV-Bible from the GitHub repository, using these instructions: